Exploring Relations among Fairness Notions in Discrete Fair Division: Non-Implications (Additive Valuations)

 \textbf{Case 1}: agent 1 receives at least 3 chores. \\ Then even after removing one of her chores, and even if she receives the good, her value for her bundle is at most $-6 + 3\eps < -5 + \eps$.
 Hence, she is not PROPm-satisfied.

 \textbf{Case 2}: agent 1 receives 2 chores. \\ Then agent 2 also receives 2 chores, and agent 3 receives 1 chore.
-Assume without loss of generality that agent 2 receives the good.
+Without loss of generality, assume agent 1 does not receive the good.
 Then this allocation is EFX and groupwise MMS.
-On setting the price of each chore to $-3$ and the price of the good to 3, we get that the allocation is groupwise APS.
-However, if agent 1 adds the good to her bundle, her value becomes $-6 + 3\eps < -5 + \eps$.
-Hence, she is not PROPm-satisfied. \end{proof}
+On pricing each chore at $-3$ and pricing the good at 3, we get that the allocation is groupwise APS.
+However, if agent 1 adds the good to her bundle, her value becomes $-6 + 3\eps < -5 + \eps$, so she is not PROPm-satisfied. \end{proof}